Milam

 - Full leather insole (for breathability and custom shaping to your foot)

 Our stock boots are 'true to size' in order to conform perfectly with your foot, but this makes them more of a custom feel (slightly tighter).
-Other companies tend to oversize their boots, so if you want a comparable fit then go up a half size (if a 10 in other stock boots, order a 10.5) - Its free to exchange if something is off!
+Other companies tend to oversize their boots, so if you want a comparable fit then go up a half size (if a 10 in other stock boots, order a 10.5) - It's free to exchange if something is off!

 Our Full Leather Insoles allow the Width to be Modifiable!
 They are built on an EE base and have a full leather insole that (when inserted) makes the boot a D width (normal).
 So, simply remove this leather insert for EE (wide) width, or keep it inserted for D (normal) width.
 They will conform comfortably to your feet either way.